numediart/Benchmark_ears2HRTFs_models/README.md

 # Benchmark of AI model estimating HRTFs from ears representation #
 ![Screenshot of the scheme resuming the idea of the benchmark](https://github.com/alexphil12/Script_model_HRTF_Sonicom/blob/master/Capture%20d'%C3%A9cran%202026-01-05%20180057.png)

-This repository containt the code of the following paper:
+This repository containt the official implementation of the following paper:
 > Benchmark for estimating HRTFs An evaluation benchmark of artificial intelligence models for estimating head-related transfer functions (HRTFs) from ear shape representations
 ## Setup ##
 You can create a Conda environment